dlong5/iscroll/README.md

 ***horizontal scroll with both wheel directions*** Better to allow both wheel options for horizontal scrolling.

+***scroll to element(center with offset)*** offsetX/Y no longer accept true as a parameter.
+The new signature is scrollToElement(el, time, offsetX, offsetY, easing, offsetXFromCenter, offsetYFromCenter) where offset(X/Y)FromCenter is a boolean.

 <h1 id="intro">iScroll, smooth scrolling for the web</h1>

 iScroll is a high performance, small footprint, dependency free, multi-platform javascript scroller.